yankunm/Problem_Solving/DynamicProgramming/README.md

 # Dynamic Programming

 Dynamic Programing, AKA Search + Memoization, is an optimization technique used on search problems.
+Search problems are DPs fathers.

 ## Search